 Final thoughts and reflections on the day from delegates, speakers and social channels.

-Meet fellow conference delegates and chat to speakers over a drink
+A networking social opportunity to meet fellow conference delegates and chat to speakers over a drink.